 Our whole school maths overview (attached below) outlines which areas and units in maths are taught at different times of year in each year group.
 As always, this is a rough guide, as we use our day-to-day assessment to determine when the children are ready to move onto the next stage of learning; this may vary from class to class.
-Connect 2s and Connect 4s are two or four questions on previous concepts that the children complete at the beginning of some maths lessons.
-This is consistent throughout the school so that revisiting learning is always embedded.
 Detailed breakdowns of each unit can be found on the White Rose Maths Hub website.
-(White Rose)

 The calculation policies below are designed to give guidance on how addition, subtraction, multiplication and division are taught within the school at each stage of learning.
 At Giffard Park Primary School, we believe that choosing the appropriate strategy and recording it accurately is a particularly important tool for both further understanding and communicating that understanding to others.
 A useful method is one that helps children carry out a calculation that can be understood by others.

 At Giffard Park School, we strive to ensure that children have a strong understanding of the four operations and endeavour to embed fluency in their understanding.
 Following White Rose Hub, children are taught fluency, problem solving and reasoning skills to aid their understanding and develop their ability to use mathematics in the wider world.

 These policies identify progression in calculation strategies through stages.
 Although these stages are aligned to year groups, it should be noted that children should not be made to progress onto the next stage if they are not ready.